Young people at the memorial service at the "Cap Arcona" memorial at the Tannenberg cemetery in Grevesmühlen, 1974.

 In West Germany, many families spoke little about the final weeks of the war for a long time—or only decades later.
 We are therefore particularly interested in:

-• How was and is the topic discussed in school, in church, and in clubs?
+- How was and is the topic discussed at school, in church, and in clubs?

-Perhaps you recall stories from your parents or grandparents—or have preserved documents and photos.
-Even fragmentary memories are of great significance to us.
+Perhaps you remember stories from your parents or grandparents—or have kept documents and photos.
+Even fragmentary memories are of great importance to us.
 We would like to understand how remembrance has evolved since 1945 and what role personal family histories play in this.

 We welcome